lucaSartore/unitn-orc/projects/assignment_2/notes.md

 ex 4 part 1: the time actually does not decrease wrt the baseline (0.2) however increasing the relative tasks's weight does decries the time to a more reasonable 0.14

+by default the time is set to 0.24s changing the weight of the time task from e-1 to e-0 decrease the time to 0.14

 ex 4 part 2: following the original instructions provided by the sk+1 = sk + dt * wk result in having to set wi to 1/N/dt. this lead to 2 issues: